cardboard-iguana/cardboard-iguana.com/log/2022-02-27-itprotv-comptia-security-plus.md

 Examples:

-* Shimming involves inserting an intermediate “driver“ between the kernel and the actual driver.
+* Shimming involves inserting an intermediate "driver" between the kernel and the actual driver.
 The shim can then intercept, manipulate, and redirect information flowing from kernel-to-driver or drive-to-kernel.
 * Refactoring is manipulating the internals of the driver itself to change its behavior.

 As with dynamic library attacks, code signing is really the only way to guard against these attack.
-(Well, maybe also monolithic kernels, but then you can’t support devices you didn’t plan for from the get-go!)
+(Well, maybe also monolithic kernels, but then you can't support devices you didn't plan for from the get-go!)

 ### Request Forgeries

 Cross-site request forgeries (CSRF/XSRF) is about using a malicious URL to cause an action to be taken on behalf of legitimately signed-in users.
 This URL might point to the target site directly, or might reflect through another (potentially attacker-controlled) site, exploiting improperly scoped authentication cookies.

 Server-side request forgeries (SSRF) are about using malicious URLs to trick a server into disclosing data or executing commands outside of its normal context.
-For example, this could be about tricking a web server to make a request to another server behind a firewall that the attacker doesn’t have direct access to.
+For example, this could be about tricking a web server to make a request to another server behind a firewall that the attacker doesn't have direct access to.
 Local file inclusion (LFI) attacks are a species of SSRF.

 While CSRF is about exploiting the trust between a server and one of its users, SSRF is about exploiting the trust relationship *between* (or *within*) servers.